 I was at the cinema recently and as normal I was struck by a number of phones in use throughout the film.
 Now the film in question was great.
 The film was not the usual mindless Hollywood blockbuster.
 Instead, a title a bit more heartfelt, a bit grittier.
 What’s the relevance?

 I found that the times when the cinema lit up with people using their phones were the emotional parts.
 The parts that really needed the cinema-goer to listen in order to get the full impact of what was being said.

 It seems that when we feel the tension gets too much we reach to our phones for a serotonin fix.
 Or to put it another way: Instant gratification.

 The popularisation of smartphones has led to us all being so reliant on the relentless serotonin hits they provide (constantly checking until we get a notification). that we are seeking the instant gratification they provide in all walks of life.

-Looking to my blog on psychalive I was ignorant to the hold my smartphone had on me until I tried without it for three days.
+Looking at my blog on psychalive I was ignorant to the hold my smartphone had on me until I tried without it for three days.

 What effect does our quest for instant gratification have on us all?
 I can see an inability to concentrate, distancing ourselves from our emotions and the constant need for approval and excitement.